Heart Failure

 - Frequent urination late at night

-- Implantable defibrillator.
-Heart failure patients have a higher risk of sudden cardiac death, so an implantable defibrillator might be needed.
-This device is implanted surgically.
+Implantable defibrillator (ICD) — This device is implanted surgically.
 If your heart should stop suddenly, the defibrillator will shock your heart back to its normal rhythm.

 - Heart transplant is for patients who have severe heart failure.
 Patients who have heart transplants often experience dramatic improvements in their health.
 Since donor hearts are in short supply, patients needing a heart transplant might need to wait months or even years for a heart to become available.